Hardware Bill of Materials (HBOM) and CRA Compliance

 What to include in an HBOM

 The following categories reflect practical engineering judgment, not a statutory list.
 The CRA does not enumerate hardware component categories.
-You should include any physical component that processes, stores, or transmits digital data, because that is what Article 3(5) covers.
+You should include any physical component that processes, stores, or transmits digital data because those components can affect cybersecurity.

 Processing and connectivity components